-- 1. Slide the air control to fully open and pull open the bypass to the Start/Reload Position.
+- 1. Slide the primary air control to fully open and pull open the bypass just as you would do when you are starting a fire (see steps 1 & 2 above).
 Wait 5 minutes to allow the coals to become active and to allow the smoke to draft up the chimney. - 2.
 Slowly open the wood loading door and rake the coals breaking up any larger pieces.
+Push ash and coals 2" into the firebox: there is an air inlet at the front of the stove that should be kept clear.
 Add wood then shut the door. - 3.
-As soon as the catalytic thermometer is in or near the active range, close the bypass control to the Run Position engaging the combustor. - 4.
-Leave the air control open for 10-20 minutes so that the fire becomes well established then begin to adjust your rate of burn.
+Once the catalytic thermometer is in the active range AND your wood is well lit, close the bypass control re-engaging the combustor. - 4.
+Leave the primary air control open for 10-20 minutes so that the fire becomes well established then begin to adjust your rate of burn.